Digital Devil Story: Megami Tensei II: Development

-The original Digital Devil Story: Megami Tensei, a video game based on a trilogy of novels by writer Aya Nishitani, was developed by Atlus and published by Namco in 1987.
+The original Digital Devil Story: Megami Tensei, a video game based on the Digital Devil Story trilogy by writer Aya Nishitani, was developed by Atlus and published by Namco in 1987.
 The game met with critical and commercial success, and according to director Kouji Okada gave the Atlus team "breathing room" for developing a second game.
+Okada recalled that due to space limitations with the original, Atlus had a lot of work they could not include.
+Okada used Megami Tensei II to include their discarded ideas.
 While the original game used a first-person viewpoint for the entire game outside some cutscenes, Megami Tensei II used an overhead view for navigation and first-person for combat.
 This was done at the suggestion of staff due to issues of getting lost that plagued the original.
 As with the first game, priority was given to programming and game design over other aspects such as narrative.
 The music was composed by Tsukasa Masuko, who had worked on the previous game and incorporated his earlier work.
 The music quality could be greatly increased due to the incorporation of a dedicated memory map.

 The character and demon designs were created by Kazuma Kaneko.
 Megami Tensei II was Kaneko's first work on the series, having played the first game and come to work at Atlus without knowing they were its developers.
 When creating the demon designs, Kaneko was inspired by the monsters featured in the Godzilla series, wanting to put his own design twist on creatures both from Japanese folklore and world mythology.
 For each design, he took their main mythical characteristics and the wide differences between creatures from different cultures, and incorporated them into the game.
 His demons' attitudes drew inspiration from North American mythology with their wish to feed on the negative emotions of humans.
 Commenting later, he felt his early designs were "forced", and said that Nintendo were concerned about the mature aspects of his demon designs to the point of asking him to remove the nipples from a naked female figure.

-While the original game was based on Nishitani's novels, for the second game Atlus decided to create an original story.
+While the original game was based on Nishitani's novels, for the second game Atlus decided to create an original story, a change done with Nishitani's permission.
 The game's scenario, demon conversations and world design were written by Kazunari Suzuki, who had also worked on the original story elements for the first game.
 A second writer on the project was Ryutaro Ito.
 Work had already started on the project when he joined Atlus at the recommendation of Suzuki's father.
 Ito was responsible for much of the character dialogue, including the notably apathetic greetings of shop owners.
 A controversial scene where the protagonist lost his arm was inspired by a scene in the second Star Wars movie The Empire Strikes Back.
 As a homage to the original novels by Nishitani, Ito included the name of the novels' protagonist during the closing segment of the game.